-That interaction and communication are also some of our favorite things about Discogs, too, and we hope you continue to have those conversations.
-By automating the shipping, the other hope is that you’ll be able to spend less time negotiating shipping rates or awaiting payment so you can spend more time connecting over the music you love.
+That interaction and communication is one of our favorite things about Discogs, too, and we hope you continue to have those conversations.
+By automating the shipping you’ll be able to spend less time negotiating shipping rates or awaiting payment so you can spend more time connecting over the music you love.

 You’ll likely still get messages from buyers before they decide to proceed with their order or payment, it’ll just be structured a bit differently.